AxonIQ/reference-guide/2.1-setup/configuration.md

 * `axoniq.axonserver.port` - gRPC port for clients to connect is set to 8124 by default
 * `server.port` - HTTP port for REST clients to connect is set to 8024 by default

-## Database
+## Data directory

+### Events and Snapshot Events

+AxonServer stores all Events and Snapshot Events in segmented files on disk.
+By default, these files are stored in the ./data directory.

+The following settings define an alternative storage location:
+* `axoniq.axonserver.event.storage` - path where (regular) events are stored
+* `axoniq.axonserver.snapshot.storage` - path where Snapshot Events are stored

+### Control database

-By default each Axon Server node will create its own H2 database in a file axonserver-controldb in the working directory.
+By default each Axon Server node will create its own H2 database in a file axonserver-controldb in the data directory.
 To change this, set the property:

 * `axoniq.axonserver.controldb-path` - path to controlDB